 Scope 3 (Indirect): emissions from business air and land travel (includes the use of employee-owned vehicles for business purposes, flights taken by employees and travel in rental cars, taxis and public transportation); emissions arising from water, waste (which includes the impact of recycling customer premises equipment) and travel by our third-party service and installation vehicles.
 This information was collected via third party service invoices and reporting (e.g. corporate travel agency), business travel expenses and estimations by our market operations.
-Gases included: CO2, N2O, CH4.
+Gases included: CO2, N2O, CH4 (where available).
 Beginning in 2014, we broadened our Scope 3 emissions reporting to include travel by third-party logistics, service and installation vehicles.
 This data was excluded in our 2013 and 2012 reporting.
 In 2017, for the first time, we have included emissions from travel by third-party 'network expansion' vehicles at Virgin Media in the UK.
 This was expanded to all our country operations in 2018.
 The data is estimated based on either a central model or estimations provided directly by the country operations.
-For third party dedicated logistics, installation and service vehicles we have used 100% mineral petrol and diesel emission factors.